kristapsdz/openrsync/README.md

 contribute to openrsync, please mail your patches to tech@openbsd.org.**

 This is an implementation of [rsync](https://rsync.samba.org/) with a BSD (ISC) license.
 It's compatible with a modern rsync (3.1.3 is used for testing, but any supporting protocol 27 will do), but accepts only a subset of rsync's command-line arguments.

-Its officially-supported operating system is OpenBSD.
-See [Portability](#Portability) for running on other systems.
+Its officially-supported operating system is OpenBSD, but it will compile and run on other UNIX systems.
+See [Portability](#Portability) for details.

 The canonical documentation for openrsync is its manual pages.
-See
-[rsync(5)](https://github.com/kristapsdz/openrsync/blob/master/rsync.5)
-and
-[rsyncd(5)](https://github.com/kristapsdz/openrsync/blob/master/rsyncd.5)
+See [rsync(5)](https://github.com/kristapsdz/openrsync/blob/master/rsync.5) and [rsyncd(5)](https://github.com/kristapsdz/openrsync/blob/master/rsyncd.5)